402-472-2310 - Business Advising and Student Engagement Office

 National Center for Research in Economic Education

-The center is one of six centers housed within the Department of Economics at CBA.
+The center is housed within the Department of Economics.
 The center prepares datasets and conducts studies on the effective teaching and learning of economics.
 It is a resource for those seeking assistance with research and evaluation projects in economic education.

 Nebraska Council on Economic Education

-The center is one of six centers housed within the Department of Economics at CBA.
+The center is housed within the Department of Economics.
 The council acts as a catalyst and leads a statewide initiative to advance economic leadership.
 The council works to ensure all students from kindergarten through high school have an on-going education in economics by enhancing teachers’ understanding of economics and their ability to teach economic concepts to their students.

 Nebraska at Oxford